 animBot is the established Maya animation toolset.
 Years of refinement, a large user base, a polished UI.
 If you've watched Maya animation tutorials, you've almost certainly seen it on someone's shelf.

-AnimKit is a newer Maya animation toolkit built as a cheaper, open-source alternative.
+AnimKit is a newer Maya animation toolkit built as an affordable alternative, with a perpetual-license option.
 It targets the same daily-driver tools — tweening, tangents, motion trail, pose mirror/flip, cleanup — and adds a few things animBot doesn't have.

 Price: the clearest difference

-• AnimKit: $39/year, or $49 for a lifetime license (launch pricing).
-The lifetime option is one payment, updates included, no renewals.
+• AnimKit: $39/year, or $79 for a perpetual license.
+The perpetual option is one payment, updates included, no renewals.

 • animBot: a recurring subscription that costs several times AnimKit's yearly price.
 (Check animBot's site for current pricing before you decide.)

-For a student, freelancer, or hobbyist, a one-time $49 license versus an open-ended subscription adds up fast over a few years.
+For a student, freelancer, or hobbyist, a one-time $79 license versus an open-ended $144/year subscription pays for itself before the first renewal.
 For a funded studio, the subscription is a rounding error and other factors matter more.

 Where they overlap — the essentials